 Dukes is also in demand worldwide as a director/conductor/soloist, as well as holding guest teaching positions at London’s Royal Academy of Music and Wells Cathedral School.
 Mr Dukes is also Artistic Director at Marlborough College, and in 2006 was unanimously elected a Fellow of the Guildhall School of Music and Drama in London, in recognition of his success as an international viola soloist, with a further award of an Honorary Associate at the Royal Academy of Music made in 2007.

-Philip is also Artistic Director of the acclaimed Vaughan Williams Festival, and will also take up a position as Artistic Advisor to the Savannah Music Festival in the USA for 2020.
+Philip is also Artistic Director of the acclaimed Vaughan Williams Festival, and has recently been appointed as Associate Artistic Director of the Savannah Music Festival in the USA.

-Future engagements for 2019/20 include appearances in London (Southbank Centre and St John’s Smith Square), the USA (Savannah), Germany (Schleswig-Holstein Festival), Portugal, across the UK, broadcasts for BBC Radio 3 and Classic FM, Director/Soloist appearances including the Polish Chamber Orchestra, and the release of the Brahms Viola Sonatas for the Chandos Label with the eminent British pianist Peter Donohoe.
+Future engagements for 2020/21 include appearances in London (Southbank Centre), the USA (Savannah), Germany (Essener Philharmoniker and Beethovenhaus, Bonn), France (Versailles Palace), Portugal, across the UK, broadcasts for BBC Radio 3 and Classic FM, and the release of the Brahms Viola Sonatas for the Chandos Label with the eminent British pianist Peter Donohoe.